Participation in College Governance

 Student participation in College decision-making and policy development is strongly encouraged at RCC.
 Students are nominated by the faculty and staff to serve on governance committees and ad-hoc committees.

 Student e-mail account

 Student e-mail accounts are available to all students.
 All students must use their official RCC e-mail account for correspondence with the college.
 Student email is a primary method for faculty, staff, and students to communicate, and it is important for students to check their RCC email account regularly.
-To access student e-mail accounts, as well as RCC’s other online systems, go to www.rappahannock.edu and login to the myRCC button on the homepage.
+To access student e-mail accounts, as well as RCC’s other online systems, go to www.rappahannock.edu and login to the myRCC link on the homepage.